Erwin House (Greenwood, Florida)

 The Erwin House (also known as the Syfrett House) is a historic site in Greenwood, Florida.
-It is located on Fort Road, east of SR 71.
+It is situated on Fort Road, east of SR 71.
 On June 5, 1974, it was added to the U.S. National Register of Historic Places.

-The house was first home to John A. Syfrett and other small farmers, who purchased 150 acre of Greenwood land in 1839.
-Though not among the landed gentry, these respected farmers were important to the agricultural output of Jackson County.
-The Syfrett family's prosperity is indicated by several outbuildings: a barn, smoke house, carriage house, office building, and small slave cabin.
+The house was originally home to John A. Syfrett and other small farmers who purchased 150 acre of land in Greenwood in 1839.
+Although not part of the landed gentry, these respected farmers were important to the agricultural output of Jackson County.
+The prosperity of the Syfrett family is evidenced by several outbuildings, including a barn, smoke house, carriage house, office building, and small slave cabin.

 The Syfrett farm was sold to Mary Roberts in 1851.
-The title followed through the possession of Henry Bryan to Dr. Franklin Hart in 1855.
-The house was purchased by M.F.
-Erwin in 1861 and has remained in the family name.
+The title was transferred through the possession of Henry Bryan to Franklin Hart in 1855.
+M. F. Erwin purchased the house in 1861, and it has remained in the family since then.